What Are the Northern Lights?

 Getting a picture with people in the foreground and the Aurora in the background is tricky.
 It’s the familiar story with flash photography — you have to get two exposures right: the foreground and the background.
 Use the flash (manual mode) to light the people, calculating the exposure yourself beforehand (based on the GN and distance), and the long shutter to get the Aurora in the background.
 The people will have to keep still for the entire exposure.
 You probably won’t get it right the first time, so experiment.

-If you are lucky enough to see the Aurora from the Hurtigruten or other ship, keep in mind that the ship is always moving (pitching and yawing) even when it’s docked, so set a faster shutter speed to offset this.
+If you are lucky enough to see the Aurora from the Hurtigruten or other ship, remember that the ship is always moving (pitching and yawing) even when it’s docked, so set a faster shutter speed to offset this.
 Experiment, experiment, experiment …

 Michael Reichmann’s Luminous Landscape site has several articles about photographing the Aurora, of which I recommend two: